 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 4:07 am and the next high tide at 4:27 pm.
-The first low tide was at 10:07 am and the next low tide will be at 10:42 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:05 am and the next high tide will be at 4:35 pm.
+The first low tide was at 10:20 am and the next low tide will be at 10:29 pm.

 The lunar phase is a First Quarter Moon.
-Today we had 15 hours and 3 minutes of sun.
-The solar transit was at 1:21 pm and the length of time the moon will be visible will be 11 hours and 39 minutes.
+Today we have 12 hours and 41 minutes of sun.
+The solar transit is at 1:39 pm and the length of time the moon will be visible will be 9 hours and 10 minutes.

-The tidal coefficient today is 55 (average). to end the day with a tidal coefficient of 56.
-The tide heights today are 3.3 m, 0.8 m, 3.4 m and 0.9 m.
+The tidal coefficient today is 33, a very low value, which means that there will not be a great difference between high tide and low tide.
+The currents will also be very small.
+At noon the tidal coefficient increases to 35 to end the day with a tidal coefficient of 38.
+The tide heights today are 3.1 m, 1.3 m, 3.0 m and 1.3 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Kaiteriteri which is of 4.3 m and a minimum height of -0.1 m.